To Book an Appointment

 We get a lot of questions, naturally, about the wide range of dental services we perform here at our Kanata & Kemptville dental clinics.
 Here are the answers to the most frequently asked questions.
 Don't see yours answered here?
 Feel free to reach out to Yazdani Family Dentistry.

 Yes!
 In fact, we would highly recommend having us do that for you.
 That way we can remove hazardous materials such as mercury from your mouth.
-The composite fillings will also strengthen the structure of the tooth, leaving it better off than when you had the amalgam filling in it.
+The composite fillings will also strengthen the structure of the tooth compared to the previous filling, leaving it better off than when you had the amalgam filling in it.

 It depends on the material we use, but usually our fillings are made to last 5 to 7 years.
 With proper oral care, such as brushing twice a day and flossing before bed, the fillings can last much longer.